 HOW TO SCHEDULE AN APPOINTMENT with an Advisor

-Faculty schedules their own appointments.
+Faculty schedule their own appointments.
 You may find faculty contact information at www.ohio.edu/lancaster “Academics” “Faculty/Instructor Office Hours”

 Lancaster Student Services Advisors